Jigten Sumgön: The usefulness of philosophy

 Regarding Buddhist philosophical tenets, Jigten Sumgön and his followers generally held a dismissive attitude towards their usefulness.
-Jigten Sumgön states in Gongchik (4.13): "The truth is veiled by all [philosophical] tenets whatsoever."
+Jigten Sumgön states in Gongchig (4.13): "The truth is veiled by all [philosophical] tenets whatsoever."
 He also wrote:

 May those who mistake the system of tenets, which is a knot of the mind, as the Buddha’s intention, realize true reality and may their mindfulness be purified in itself.

 Moreover, echoing the mahāsiddha Saraha, he says:

 All the views starting from the Non-Buddhists’ view of permanence and nihilism and up to the Madhyamikas’ [view] are something that is a mind-made duality.
 Since I have not studied these views of the various tenets, I do not know them.

 Instead of establishing a specific philosophical view as unrefutable or attempting to conceptually express the truth intellectually, Jigten Sumgön held we should strive to attain direct realization of the nature of the mind.